 As you know by now, Kodi is a highly customizable application.
 This also applies to its default UI (User Interface).
-You can install skins on Kodi in a matter of minutes and they can completely change Kodi’s appearance.
-We’re not talking about pure cosmetic changes; we’re talking about changing Kodi’s overall layout.
+You can install skins on Kodi in a matter of seconds and they can completely change Kodi’s appearance.
+We’re not talking about pure cosmetic changes; We’re talking about changing Kodi’s overall layout.

 There is an incredible selection of skins – all of which come free of charge.
 Therefore, don’t miss out on reading TechNadu’s overview of the very best Kodi skins, which is one of our often-updated articles.